Open Ad Hoc Teamwork with Cooperative Game Theory: Introduction

 The main contributions of this paper can be summarized as follows: (1) We conceptualize OAHT as a dynamic coalitional affinity game, OSB-CAG.
 In this model, the learner seeks to influence teammates through its actions, without prior coordination, to establish a stable temporary team.
-(2) The theoretical model of OSB-CAG gives an interpretation for GPL's joint action value model.
+(2) The theoretical model of OSB-CAG gives an understanding of GPL's joint action value model.
 It ensures collaboration within any temporary team under open team settings.
 (3) Building on the OSB-CAG theory, we derive a constraint for representing the joint action value to facilitate learning, and an additional regularization term depending on the graph structure to rationalize solving DVSC as an RL problem.
-These elements are absent in GPL.
-The novel algorithm, named CIAO (\textbf{C}ooperative game theory \textbf{I}nspired \textbf{A}d hoc teamwork in \textbf{O}pen teams), is implemented based on GPL and incorporates these novel features that we have derived.
-(4) We conduct experiments, primarily comparing two instances of CIAO (CIAO-S and CIAO-C, implemented in star and complete graph structures, respectively) with GPL and their ablation variants in two environments—Level-based Foraging (LBF) and Wolfpack under open team settings \citep{rahman2021towards}.
-The superior performance of CIAO demonstrates the theoretical validity of leveraging OSB-CAG to formalize OAHT.
+The novel algorithm, named CIAO (\textbf{C}ooperative game theory \textbf{I}nspired \textbf{A}d hoc teamwork in \textbf{O}pen teams), is implemented based on GPL and incorporates the above novel and provable tricks.
+(4) We discuss and understand the learning paradigm employed in GPL that aims to learn the joint Q-value for open team settings.
+(5) We conduct experiments, primarily comparing two instances of CIAO (CIAO-S and CIAO-C) based on GPL framework in two environments: Level-based Foraging (LBF) and Wolfpack under open team settings \citep{rahman2021towards}.
 Finally, we conduct a comprehensive review and discussion of related works on both theoretical and algorithmic aspects of AHT and explore its relationship to MARL in Appendix~\ref{sec:related_work}.